Scotland is a hub for a range of festivals, with Heriot-Watt staff and students involved in many of them throughout the year.

-In 2019 we were delighted to welcome the Edinburgh Science Festival back to our Edinburgh campus for the second year running, as we transformed Oriam, Scotland's Sports Performance Centre, into a marathon of discovery!
-Visitors could get hands on with cutting edge research spanning robots and virtual reality to bacteria and body parts.
+In 2018 and 2019, we were delighted to welcome ESF back to our Edinburgh campus for the second year running, as we transformed Oriam, Scotland's Sports Performance Centre, into an Olympics of discovery!
+Visitors could get hands on with cutting-edge research spanning robots and virtual reality to bacteria and body parts.
 The day was packed with workshops and interactive activities exploring healthy homes, bodies and minds.